 Three years ago, the Bernard Osher Foundation gave the Foundation for California Community Colleges a gift of $25 million to begin a scholarship fund for community college students.
 According to a press release on the Foundation for California Community Colleges website, the Bernard Osher Foundation was founded in 1977 by Bernard Osher to support higher education and the arts.
 In addition to the initial gift, the foundation also promised to match the colleges' funds.

 Good News for Cash-Strapped Students

 The additional financial aid could not come at a better time for some community college students in the state, who are seeing higher tuition fees than ever before.
 The charge per credit hour at community colleges across the state is increasing from $26 to $36 this year.
-That can be a huge jump in tuition rates for students that are enrolled in community college full time and taking a number of courses every semester.
+That can be a huge jump in tuition rates for students enrolled in community college full-time and taking several courses every semester.

 The tuition hike was necessary to help community colleges balance their own budgets.
 The current economic slowdown has forced many states, including California, to slash funding to colleges in their area.
-This has created a quandary for community colleges in particular, since high unemployment rates are also sending more potential students through their doors, even though the schools have less money and resources.
+This has created a quandary for community colleges in particular since high unemployment rates are also sending more potential students through their doors, even though the schools have less money and resources.

 “The significance of this initiative and the Osher Foundation’s generosity cannot be overstated: In addition to raising the level of philanthropy among our colleges, this scholarship endowment has been life-changing to countless individuals.
 At a time when community colleges struggle to do more with fewer resources, this fund ensures that thousands of students every year will get the financial support they need,” Jack Scott, Chancellor of California Community Colleges, told the L.A.
 Times.

 Working Now and in the Future

 The scholarship fund has already helped numerous California students afford the education they need to land better-paying jobs in the sluggish California economy.
-Since its beginnings in 2008, the fund has awarded $2.7 million in scholarship funds with an additional $2.1 million offered in the past academic year alone.
+Since its beginnings in 2008, the fund has awarded $2.7 million in scholarship funds, with an additional $2.1 million offered in the past academic year alone.

 “With its historic commitment, the Osher Foundation launched a new era of philanthropy for California Community Colleges,” Dr. Paul Lanning, President, and CEO of the Foundation for California Community Colleges said in the press release.
 “Over the past three years, this fundraising challenge not only helped our system increase financial support to students who need it most, but it also created a powerful reference point for other donors that our system and students are worthy of this level of investment.”

 California community college students are not just the largest population of students in the country; they are also one of the lowest-income populations in California.
-The average salary for a full-time student in the state is $16,223 and about one-fourth of those adults make $5,544 or less annually.
-The additional funds will help those low-income students complete their education and vocational training so that they can move into higher paying jobs and ultimately break the cycle of poverty for their families.
+The average salary for a full-time student in the state is $16,223; about one-fourth of those adults make $5,544 or less annually.
+The additional funds will help those low-income students complete their education and vocational training so that they can move into higher-paying jobs and ultimately break the cycle of poverty for their families.

-“From its beginning in 1977, the Bernard Osher Foundation has focused on scholarships to provide opportunity for higher education to a progressively diverse population of students,” Dr. Mary Bittman, Osher Foundation president said in the press release.
+“From its beginning in 1977, the Bernard Osher Foundation has focused on scholarships to provide opportunity for higher education to a progressively diverse population of students,” Dr. Mary Bittman, Osher Foundation president, said in the press release.
 “While our grants traditionally went to institutions awarding baccalaureate degrees, Mr. and Mrs. Osher and our trustees developed greater familiarity with the importance and value of California’s community college system and determined to be of more help to students with significant financial challenges and a strong commitment to education and self-improvement.”

 The Foundation for California Community Colleges is a non-profit organization committed to benefit, support and enhance the workings of the California Community College system.
-This partnership with the Bernard Osher Foundation marks a significant initiative for community college students in California, offering many California resdients hope for a higher education that would not have been available otherwise.
+This partnership with the Bernard Osher Foundation marks a significant initiative for community college students in California, offering many California residents hope for a higher education that would not have been available otherwise.
 With the appropriate education, many of these students will experience improvements that may transform their quality of life and that of their families.